 - The Academy: will be offering some virtual instruction and educational resources via computer/video or telephone conference for Academy program participants.

-- Community Access Groups (CAG): will be offering some virtual educational and enrichment resources via online tours and activities for CAG program participants.
+- Community Access, including Day Habilitation: will be offering some virtual educational and enrichment resources via online tours and activities for CAG and Day Hab program participants.

 - Case Management: is maintaining support services and ISPs through virtual tools.

 Will the suspension of on-campus services be extended?

 EmployAbility will continue to follow the recommendations of public health and government officials.
 Will keep our program participants informed as appropriate and with as much notice as is possible.

 How do I contact someone if I have questions or concerns?

 Current program participants or family members should reach out to Ms. Shenequa Gresham, Director of Day Services, via email at [email protected].

 Donors, volunteers, or media should contact Ms. Laura Lane McKinnon, Director for Organizational Advancement, via email at [email protected].